| | | | |

 Instructions

 • Bring a large pot of salted water to a boil and cook pasta noodles according to the package directions.
-Once it is cooked, drain and rinse the pasta and spread it on a baking sheet to cool.
+Once it is cooked, drain and rinse the pasta with cold water and spread it on a baking sheet to cool.

 • Meanwhile, chop the vegetables and grate the cheese.